PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 18:03:35
+Last updated: 2024-04-02 18:04:42
-Random Quote: Lose an hour in the morning, and you will spend all day looking for it. - Richard Whately
+Random Quote: I don't believe in failure.
+It's not failure if you enjoyed the process. - Oprah Winfrey